Check out my rankings within each division by clicking on the links below.

 5. Junior dos Santos (18-4)

 The former champion bounced back from a knockout loss to Overeem in a major way, as he dominated Ben Rothwell in a five-round decision in April.
-The performance should silence any whispers of JDS losing a step for the time being.
+Following an injury layoff, dos Santos will fight for the UFC title in May.

 6. Ben Rothwell (36-10)